 Intel’s Distribution of the OpenVINO toolkit is built to facilitate and promote the development, creation, and deployment of high-performance computer vision and deep learning inference applications across widely-used Intel platforms.

-Use Cases can be built for a wide range of industries, from security surveillance to robotics, retail, AI, healthcare, transportation, and more.
-To see more examples, explore our extensive List of Computer Vision Applications in 2021.
+Use cases can be built for a wide range of industries, from industrial automation and security surveillance to smart city, retail, agriculture, healthcare, utilities and energy, sports, and more.
+To see more examples and find computer vision ideas, explore our extensive List of Computer Vision Applications and enterprise-grade computer vision solutions you can build and operate using OpenVINO with the application platform Viso Suite.

-There are multiple case studies on how AI-powered by the OpenVINO toolkit is currently solving real-world problems.
-For a complete list of companies currently using OpenVINO, refer to Success Stories: Case Studies by Intel.
+There are multiple case studies on how AI-powered by the OpenVINO toolkit is currently solving real-world problems (Person detection, head pose, etc.).

 The toolkit has been used for a multitude of purposes, from solutions for industrial manufacturing to city-wide transportation.
 Some specific examples include:

-The Vulcan AI “WorkSafe solution” captures video footage from workspace surveillance such as CCTV cameras and uses the footage to identify potential safety hazards.
-It then works to disperse information to company staff as issues occur through features such as integrated notification, alerting, and logging features.
-Such functions allow employees to urgently take action to address the safety hazard.
+The PPE recognition application captures video footage from workspace surveillance, such as CCTV cameras, and uses the footage to identify whether employees are wearing the required PPE for the task at hand.
+In case of a violation, the application can disperse information to company staff through integrated notification, alerting, and logging features, allowing employees to take prompt action to address the safety hazard.

-In order to safeguard players, spectators, venues, and equipment at the Russian World Cup, the “organizers needed to deploy video surveillance across dozens of cameras and sensors”.
-The OpenVINO toolkit, which supports the delivery of deep learning software and inferencing for video use cases at the edge, was used extensively.
+In order to safeguard players, spectators, venues, and equipment, the organizers needed to deploy AI video surveillance across dozens of cameras and sensors.
+The OpenVINO toolkit, which supports the delivery of deep learning software and inferencing for video analytics at the edge, was used to implement multiple AI vision applications for person detection, crowd counting, suspicious object recognition, parking, and traffic analysis.

 The OpenVINO toolkit can be downloaded after filling out the form on this landing page: Download the Intel Distribution of the OpenVINO toolkit here.
 For help downloading, visit the OpenVINO download documentation, a PDF that is downloaded directly onto your computer.